 \section{The conformal group and its representations}

-As outlined in \S\,2 of Part I \cite{PART1}, both General Relativity (GR) and Conformal General Relativity (CGR) describe the universe as grounded on a differentiable manifold covered by a continuous set of local tangent spaces, all of which support isomorphic representations of a finite continuous group, called the {\em fundamental group}.
+As delineated in \S\,2 of Part I \cite{PART1}, both General Relativity (GR) and Conformal General Relativity (CGR) describe the universe as grounded in a differentiable manifold enveloped in a continuum of local tangent spaces, all of which support isomorphic representations of a finite continuous group, called the {\em fundamental group}.
 The fundamental group of GR is the Poincar\'e group and that of CGR is its conformal extension.

-In the next three subsections, the structure and the most important representations of the conformal group in $n$D spacetime are described in details.
-In the subsequent subsections, the conformal group in 4D spacetime will be only considered.
+The importance of the finite group of conformal transformations is due to the fact that it is the largest invariance--group of the partial order of causal events in flat spacetime.
+We can infer from this that the infinite group of conformal diffeomorphisms is the widest invariance group of the partial ordering of causal events in a differentiable spacetime manifold.

-As hereafter shown, the importance of the finite group of conformal transformations lies in the fact that it is the widest invariance group of the partial ordering of causal events in flat spacetime.
-We may then infer that the infinite group of local conformal diffeomorphisms is the widest invariance group of partial ordering of causal events in a differentiable, generally curved, spacetime manifold.
+In the next three subsections, the structure and most important representations of the conformal group in $n$D spacetime are described in detail.
+In the further subsections, only the conformal group in 4D spacetime will be considered.